urastogi885/beginner_tutorials/readme.md

 ## Cpplint and Cppcheck Documents

-- These are locates at the outermost level of the project directory
+- These are locates at the outermost level of the project directory:
-- Cpplint: *cpplint_output.txt*
+    - Cpplint - *cpplint_output.txt*
-- Cppcheck: *cppcheck_output.txt*
+    - Cppcheck - *cppcheck_output.txt*